daeh/computed-appraisals/dataIn/README.md

-# Emotion prediction as computation over a generative theory of mind
+# Empirical Data for *"Emotion prediction as computation over a generative theory of mind"*

-## Empirical Data

 This readme describes the empirical data used by the Computed Appraisals Model.
-For context, see the [paper](https://royalsocietypublishing.org/doi/10.1098/rsta.2022.0047), [supplement](https://royalsocietypublishing.org/doi/suppl/10.1098/rsta.2022.0047), and main GitHub repository: [https://github.com/daeh/computed-appraisals](https://github.com/daeh/computed-appraisals).
+For context, see the [paper](https://daeh.info/pubs/houlihan2023computedappraisals.pdf) and main GitHub repository: [https://github.com/daeh/computed-appraisals](https://github.com/daeh/computed-appraisals).

 Each subdirectory contains 4 files: